softwareconstruction240/softwareconstruction/instruction/modules.md

 The course content is divided into multiple topics that you should strive to master during that week of the course.
 The instruction for a topic includes classroom instruction, slide deck, and optional textual instruction, code examples, starter code, and assignments.

-> [!IMPORTANT]
->
-> Make sure you observe the due dates specified in Canvas for each of the course assignments.

 ## Course info

 - [Syllabus](syllabus/syllabus.md)